lhehnke/dino-viz/README.md

 ![Dino timeline](https://raw.githubusercontent.com/lhehnke/dino-viz/master/dino_timeline.gif)

-The data was downloaded from the [Paleobiology Database](https://paleobiodb.org) on June 11, 2019, by [Jon Tennant](http://fossilsandshit.com/).
+The data was downloaded from the [Paleobiology Database](https://paleobiodb.org) on June 11, 2019.